 Outliers are data points that are extremely distant from most of the other data points.
-As a result, they usually have a negative impact on substantive interpretations of variable relationships(Osborne & Overbay, 2004).
-The data were converted to z scores, which in turn helps to identify the outliers that score above 3.29(Tabachnick et al., 2007).
-Then, descriptive analysis was conducted for z scores, to check the data points that are above 3.29.
-According to the results demonstrated below in Table 4.5-1, there are no univariates outliers.
+As a result, they usually have a negative impact on substantive interpretations of variable relationships (Osborne & Overbay, 2004).
+The data were converted to z scores, which in turn helps to identify the outliers that score above +3.29 or less than -3.29 (Tabachnick et al., 2007).
+Then, descriptive analysis was conducted for z scores, to check data points that are above +3.29 or less than -3.29.
+According to the results demonstrated below in Table 13, there are 10 data points their minimum z-score are less than -3.29.

-Table 4.5-1: Univariates Outliers
+Table 13: Univariates Outliers